playpicasso/tweet-like-unlike/README.md

 How to Use

-Log in to your Twitter account on a web browser.
+- Log in to your Twitter account on a web browser.<br>
-Navigate to the 'Liked' tweets section on your profile.
+- Navigate to the 'Liked' tweets section on your profile.<br>
-Open the browser's Developer Console:
+- Open the browser's Developer Console:<br>
-Chrome: Right-click anywhere on the page and select Inspect, then click on the Console tab.
+- Chrome: Right-click anywhere on the page and select Inspect, then click on the Console tab.<br>
-Firefox: Right-click anywhere on the page and select Inspect Element, then click on the Console tab.
+- Firefox: Right-click anywhere on the page and select Inspect Element, then click on the Console tab.<br>
-Copy the entire script from like-unlike.js and paste it into the console.
+- Copy the entire script from like-unlike.js and paste it into the console.<br>
-Scroll down as much as you want to load all the tweets you want to unlike in the current session.
-(Working on making it auto load in itself)
+- Scroll down as much as you want to load all the tweets you want to unlike in the current session.
+(Working on making it auto load)<br>
-Press Enter to run the script.
+- Press Enter to run the script.<br>
-Watch as the script processes your liked tweets, either just unliking them or liking then immediately unliking them.
+- Watch as the script processes your liked tweets, either just unliking them or liking then immediately unliking them.<br>

 Features